 Party strategies directly mediate the process by which individual, micro-processes take place.
-Parties organize voters, and the extent to which workers will vote like workers depends to a large extent on the choices of parties, on whether they will attempt to mobilize workers as workers into politics.
+Parties organize voters, and the extent to which workers will vote like workers depends to a large extent on the strategic choices of parties, on whether they will attempt to mobilize workers as workers into politics.
+Party strategies themselves are limited by the nature of the class structure in which they operate and by the institutional rules of the game of electoral competition.
+Within those limits, they respond to the actual choices of voters - voting patterns.